389ds/389ds.github.io/docs/389ds/design/cleanallruv-design.md

     Task added
        - Replica id
        - Base DN
-       - certify (yes/no) default is “yes”
+       - certify (yes/no) default is “no” (the old default was "yes", this was recently changed to "no" 4/22/15)

     Make sure the rid specified is being cleaned, and is not already in an “abort” mode